mr-ghodsiniya/primitive/README.md

 # key: Authorization
 # value: Bearer your-access-token-without-quotation-marks
 ```
-3 = The id of the post you want to edit
+3 = The id of the post you want to edit.

 # Delete